Heiankyo Alien: Development

 After the idea for the game was published in Weekly Asahi, Japanese game studio Denki Onkyō expressed interest in it and had the group meet with them at their headquarters in Ōta, Tokyo.
 Being presented with the corrected Apple II version, Denki Onkyō approved of the game and hired the group to work for them and make it a full game — prior to this, the Theoretical Science Group briefly visited Namco and Sega, who also expressed interest in the game.
 Development lasted for roughly three months.
 Programmers coded the game on a Z80 assembler, where another would take the code, burn it to a ROM board and test the program to make sure it worked.
 A candy power-up item that caused all aliens to stop moving for a brief moment of time, a homage to the Kuchisake-onna monster from Japanese folklore, was considered but later scrapped as it complicated the game's controls.
 A time limit was later added to prevent the game from going on forever, while the map was slightly modified to keep the game from becoming too boring.
 The player's death animation, depicting an angel floating up off the screen, was made as a last-minute addition by request from Denki Onkyō.
 The game was originally subtitled Otoshiana Game, meaning "Pitfall Trap Game", which was cut later on.

 Heiankyo Alien was presented at the 1979 Amusement Machine Show held in the Harumi area of Chūō, Tokyo.
 The team discovered a bug during its presentation that caused a chunk of the maze to disappear if too many coins were inserted, which allowed enemies to escape the maze and scramble the game's data.
 Programmer Mitsutoshi Tabata recalls players attempting to memorize the patterns of the enemies.
 The game was released for arcades in Japan in November 1979, while a PC release was produced the same year.

 Ports

 Meldac released a Game Boy version of the game in Japan and North America in 1990.
 This port includes a remake version where a new type of alien appears to chase after the player's character.
-The game was also ported to the Super Famicom by Nihon Bussan in 1995 as Nichibutsu Arcade Classics 2: Heiankyo Alien.
+The game was also ported to the Super Famicom by Nichibutsu in 1995 as Nichibutsu Arcade Classics 2: Heiankyo Alien.
 The company had previously released a licensed remake titled Kid no Hore Hore Daisakusen.
 2017 saw two further ports of the game: NEO Heiankyo Alien by Columbus Circle for Famicom and an official remaster Heiankyo Alien 3671 was released by Mindware on Steam.